Rick DeMont: Honors

-In 1990 DeMont was inducted into the International Swimming Hall of Fame.
+DeMont sued the United States Olympic Committee (USOC) in 1996 for mishandling the issues with his medication at the Munich Olympics.
 In 2001 the USOC admitted that it had mishandled DeMont's medical information at the 1972 Olympics and appealed to the IOC to reinstate the medal.
 To date, the IOC has not officially changed the race results nor overturned his ban.